yihui/yihui.org/content/tinytex/faq.md

 1. **I'm a Linux admin.
 I used the above approach to install TinyTeX and added symlinks to `/usr/local/bin`.
 How can my users without root privileges install LaTeX packages by themselves?**

+    Users without root privileges won't be able to install packages via a normal `tlmgr install` command, unless you have assigned them to a group that has write permissions to the TinyTeX root directory (by default, `~/.TinyTeX`, and note that `~` is _your own_ home directory), in which case these users are able to modify the system-wide installation of TinyTeX.

-    Users without root privileges won't be able to install packages via a normal `tlmgr install` command.
-However, TeX Live has provided a [user mode](https://www.tug.org/texlive/doc/tlmgr.html#USER-MODE) to allow users without root privileges to manage a user-level texmf tree, e.g., a user can install packages to his/her home directory instead of a system directory.
-With TinyTeX, the user-level texmf tree is at `$HOME/.TinyTeX/texmf-home` (in TeX Live's terms, this is the `TEXMFHOME` variable).
+    For those who do not have write permissions to the TinyTeX directory, there is a [user mode](https://www.tug.org/texlive/doc/tlmgr.html#USER-MODE) in TeX Live that allows such users to manage a user-level texmf tree, e.g., a user can install packages to his/her home directory instead of a system directory.
+With TinyTeX, the user-level texmf tree is at `~/.TinyTeX/texmf-home` (in TeX Live's terms, this is the `TEXMFHOME` variable, and note that `~` is the _user's_ home directory).

     The first thing users have to do is to initialize the tree (create the `TEXMFHOME` directory if it does not exist).
 It only needs to be done once: